 Track production rates, manage scale tickets, handle regrades, automate billing, and consolidate multi-site reporting.

-Manage inbound aggregate supply, optimize dispatch, and keep financials aligned with material production.
+Manage inbound aggregate supply, plan dispatch, and keep financials aligned with material production.

-Assign trucks, plan routes, and ensure every load is priced and billed correctly.
+Assign trucks, plan routes, and make sure every load is priced and billed correctly.

-View enterprise-wide performance in one dashboard, manage blended products, and optimize supply distribution.
+View enterprise-wide performance in one dashboard, manage blended products, and balance supply distribution.

-If you want an ERP system designed specifically for aggregate that avoids complexity, eliminates disconnected tools, and gives you real-time control, Loop ERP is one of the strongest options on the market.
+If you want an ERP system designed specifically for aggregate that avoids complexity, removes disconnected tools, and gives you real-time control, Loop ERP is one of the strongest options on the market.

 ERP should fit the operation, not the other way around.